The Upstream Oil Hub: An Exclusive Research Service Brought To You By Laurentian Research

 This month we launched our exclusive research service, The Upstream Oil Hub.
 We invite you to join us now.
-Together, let's "listen to the data, and start to make better informed decisions".
+Together, let's "listen to the data, and start to make better informed decisions."

 What is it?

 From the very beginning, we have decided to bring something unique to the table; we understood that you don't need just another stock-picking newsletter.
 Our experience of providing consulting services to oil firms and government agencies taught us that what clients want most is objective research, rigorous thinking and honest opinions.
 To that end, we decided to establish a mechanism to capture fragments of information and synthesize them into something coherent.

 Specifically, we intend to produce Research as a Service (RaaS), which is built around a proprietary database.
 Data from diverse sources are corralled and collated.
 The latest operational activities of oil companies are analyzed in the context of their industry with supporting evidence from these data.
 The compelling, impartial and data-driven analyses are presented in a reader-friendly format, because we don't want to make people drink from a fire hose.

 Our goal is to facilitate a robust conversation about the risks and opportunities in the upstream oil and related industries, and highlight choices that could lead to a more profitable and resilient investment portfolio.
 We inform through our service, so that you will be able to make better-informed decisions.

 A suite of products are offered under the umbrella of The Upstream Oil Hub.
 Through our unique Company Survey, weekly Alerts & Insights and reliable Asset Report, you get an oil industry insider's insights, analytical models and in-depth research, all backed by a daily-updated upstream database.
-We do have a to-do research list, but with the subscription you will have the option to commission research on a company in which you are keenly interested.
+We do have a to-do research list, but with the subscription, you will have the option to commission research on a company in which you are keenly interested.

 Taking advantage of our extensive network of contacts in the oil industry, we will be interviewing leading industry experts who work at the forefront of petroleum exploration and development.
 And you could even bounce ideas off a supportive community and share your thoughts on all sorts of investing-related matters in the Chat Room.

 What is it not?